RyazanGrove/reactor-assignment/README.md

 * [Testing](#testing)

 ### Used Versions
+I've used [React](https://reactjs.org/) as a frontend framework.

 * React: 17.0.1
 * Node.js: v12.19.0
 * npm: 6.14.8

 ### User Interface
-I've used [React](https://reactjs.org/) as a frontend framework.

 User chooses one of the category and web-application provides the list of products from selected category.
 ![screenshot](docs/images/mainPage.png)

 It takes some time to receive the data, while that "Waiting for the information" will be shown in Availability section of the product.

-After receiving information about quantity of products, application updates it.
+After receiving information about quantity of the products, application updates it.
 There are three possible values: In stock, Less than 10, Out of stock.
 ![screenshot](docs/images/differentAvailability.png)